Kafr Bir'im: Ottoman period

 In 1596, Kafr Bir'im appeared in Ottoman tax registers as being in the Nahiya of Jira, part of Sanjak Safad.
 It had a population of 114 households and 22 bachelors; all noted as Muslim.
 The villagers paid taxes on wheat, barley, goats and beehives, but most of the taxes were paid as a fixed sum; total revenue was 13,400 akçe.

 Kafr Bir'im was badly damaged in the Galilee earthquake of 1837.
 The local church and a row of columns from the ancient synagogue collapsed.
 In 1838 it was noted as a Maronite village in the Safad region.

 In 1852 it was estimated that the village had a population of 160 males, all Maronites and Melkites.
 During the 1860 civil war in Lebanon, Muslims and Druzes attacked the Christian village.

 In 1881, the PEF's Survey of Western Palestine described the village as being built of stone, surrounded by gardens, olive trees and vineyards, with a population of between 300 and 500.

 A population list from about 1887 showed Kefr Bir’im to have about 1,285 inhabitants, all Christian.

 British rule

-In the 1922 census of Palestine, conducted by the British Mandate authorities, Kufr Berim had a population of 469; all Christians, all being Maronites.
+In the 1922 census of Palestine, conducted by the British Mandate authorities, Kufr Berim had a population of 469; all Maronite Christians.
 By the 1931 census there were 554 people in the village; 547 Christians and 7 Muslims, in a total of 132 houses.

 In the 1945 statistics, Kafr Bir'im had a population of 710, consisting of 10 Muslims and 700 Christians, with 12,250 dunams of land, according to an official land and population survey.
 Of this, 1,101 dunams were irrigated or used for plantations, 3,718 for cereals, while 96 dunams were classified as urban land.

+The Interactive Encyclopedia of the Palestine Question describes the pre-1948 modern period in Kafr Bir'im thus: "Their houses, made of stone and mud, were built close together.
+Some of the land was forested.
+Agriculture, irrigated from the abundant springs, was the primary occupation of the villagers, who were especially active in olive and fruit cultivation."

+Some villagers assisted European Jews traveling to Palestine by way of Lebanon by distracting British police officers, who were restricting Jewish immigration.

 The village population in 1948 was estimated as 1,050 inhabitants.